ddoa/jira-workshop/README.md

 # Jira Workshop: Installing and setting up Jira

+## Prerequisites
+To be able to run Docker you need a x64 architecture (64 bits).

 ## Info
 Provides info and scripts for creating a Docker environment with Jira running for Workshop purposes.
 Main source for this script is https://cptactionhank.github.io/docker-atlassian-jira/.
 The following setup needs about 30 minutes from your time.